Aluminium Hormozgan F.C.

-Aluminum Hormozgan F.C. is an Iranian football club founded in 2006.
+Aluminum Hormozgan Football Club is an Iranian football club founded in 2006.
 The team is based in Bandar Abbas, Iran and compete in the Azadegan League.
-In 2012 they became the first club from Hormozgan to play in the Persian Gulf Pro League.
+In 2008 they became the first club from Hormozgan to play in the Persian Gulf Pro League.

 History

 Aluminium Hormozgan was founded in 2006 and were promoted to the Iran Pro League in 2012 but were soon relegated to Azadegan League the following season after finishing 15th.
-They were the first team from the Province of Hormozgan to play in the Iran Pro League.
+They were the first team from the province of Hormozgan to play in the Iran Pro League.
 Aluminium was relegated to the 2nd Division in 2016.

 Season-by-season

 The table below chronicles the achievements of Aluminium Hormozgan in various competitions since 2006.

 First-team squad

 For recent transfers, see List of Iranian football transfers summer 2015.